-Best Drawing Tablet of 2019
+Best Drawing Tablet for digital art

-1. Wacom Intuos Pro – Top Pick
+1. Wacom Intuos Pro – Professional’s favorite tool

 There are eight custom buttons laid out in two groups of four along with a multifunctional touch ring.
 The touch ring gives quick access to some handy options like rotation, zoom, brush size and scroll.
 It is very handy while working.
 Toggle button in the middle quickly switches between different modes.

 The included Wacom driver is very handy and allows you to set application-specific shortcuts.
-The best thing about Wacom drivers is their ability to change the settings automatically as you switch to a different programme.
+The best thing about Wacom drivers is their ability to change the settings automatically as you switch to different applications.
 Other than shortcuts, the software controls the pen pressure and active working area along with tilt settings and touch gestures.